-The Company adopted IFRS 15 Revenue from Contracts with Customers on January 1, 2018, using the full retrospective transition method, the comparative figures for 2017 in the Company's unaudited interim consolidated financial statements are restated.
+The Company adopted IFRS 15 Revenue from Contracts with Customers on January 1, 2018, using the full retrospective transition method.
+Under the full retrospective transition method, the comparative figures for 2017 in the Company's unaudited interim consolidated financial statements have been restated.
 Certain practical expedients have been applied.